 “’Bout which one?”

 “Both.
-I’ve heard gossip from society tattle-tales who believe Mr. B carries an unsavory reputation.
-Those rumors, however, were never substantiated.”
+I’ve heard gossip from society tattle-tales about Mr. B. Those rumors, however, were never substantiated.”

 “Old hens do like to cluck, don’t they?”

 “Quite.
 To avoid further criticisms, I confronted my husband and begged he consider a different client.”

 “He insisted I never interfere with his business activities.
 Until now, I didn’t.
 But his abruptness frightened me.”

 “And the other issue?”

-“If you mean his infidelity, the topic deserves suspicion.”
+“If you mean my husband’s infidelity, the topic deserves suspicion.”

 I glanced at my watch.
 If I didn’t skedaddle, I’d be hard-pressed to make Beihlman’s on time.
 Disappointing the old gent again wasn’t an option.
 “Look, your case interests me, but can we finish this conversation later?
 As you probably overheard, I’ve gotta make an appointment and presently find myself afoot.”

 She tilted her head.
 “If you promise to accept my case, I’ve a car waiting downstairs.
 We can talk in back.”

 The woman’s words floated from her mouth like an angel’s whisper––as if she was seducing me.
 But that was nuts—more like wishful thinking.
 At any rate, tight on time and damned sure I didn’t want to lose the first client in months, I accepted her offer and motioned toward the door.
 “Sorry.
 It’s after six.
 We’ll have to take the stairs.”